chuang76/writ3up/pwn-college/babyshell.md

 $ objcopy --dump-section .text=shellcode-raw shellcode
 ```

-So here is the flag.
+So we can get the root privilege of the shell and get the flag.

 ```
 $ (cat ./tmp/shellcode-raw; cat) | ./babyshell_level1_teaching1